 One of the issues most organizations run into during an archive migration is inactive users and what to do with their data.
 In this short video, we discuss the challenges of inactive user data and how Archive360 can mitigate those challenges.

-By comparison to Microsoft’s recommended method for handling inactive users, Archive360 enables you to accelerate your Office 365 migration, save money on unnecessary licenses, and remove data volume limitations.
+By comparison to Microsoft’s recommended method for handling inactive users, Archive360 enables you to accelerate your Microsoft 365 migration, save money on unnecessary licenses, and remove data volume limitations.
 Not only that but, rather than complicating searches and eDiscovery, it enhances them, enabling you to carry out fast, accurate, and unlimited targeted searches across all data.
 Archive360 also enables in-place data preservation and legal holds and includes powerful eDiscovery functionality, plus API integrations with 3rd party tools for tasks like data analytics and machine learning.
 With more control over your data and retention policies, you can also ensure that, in addition to keeping the information you need, you remove the data you don’t.
 This helps you to streamline storage and comply with regulations such as the GDPR that include specific guidelines relating to the length of time personal information should be retained.

 Click here to find out more about high-performance email migration